gotcha/ipdb/README.rst

 Using configuration file
 ++++++++++++++++++++++++

-It's possible to set up context using a `.ipdb` file on your home folder or `setup.cfg` on your project folder.
+It's possible to set up context using a `.ipdb` file on your home folder, `setup.cfg` or `pyproject.toml` on your project folder.
 You can also set your file location via env var `$IPDB_CONFIG`.
 Your environment variable has priority over the home configuration file, which in turn has priority over the setup config file.
 Currently, only context setting is available.

 A valid setup.cfg is as follows